-The Airport also has a portable noise monitor which can be left for extended periods at different locations.
-In 2016 the portable monitor was located in Barston to gain data from the temporary procedure for the Northbound turn.
+The Airport also has two portable noise monitor which can be left for extended periods at different locations.

 The Airport Company's Sustainability Team produces an Annual Complaints Report, which seeks, as far as possible, to identify trends.

 Community Benefits